Home / Industries / B2B SaaS

 The ICP expanded to close the round, not to define marketing.

 Series B pitch decks often describe an ICP that is broader than the actual buyer.
-Marketing inherits this broader definition and optimizes for it.
+Marketing inherits this broader definition and builds from it.
 The result is volume without quality.
 CAC climbs.
 Close rates fall.
-The fix is ICP compression - identifying the specific cohort where close rates, ACV, and retention all peak simultaneously.
+The build is ICP compression - identifying the specific cohort where close rates, ACV, and retention all peak simultaneously.

 Reality 02 · Attribution collapse